-According to the Online Reviews Survey, Google is the world’s top review website.
-It outranks sites like Yelp and Tripadvisor in terms of where people choose to read and write online reviews of businesses.
+According to online reviews statistics, Google is the world’s top review website.
+It outranks business review sites like Yelp and Tripadvisor in terms of where people choose to read and write online reviews of businesses.

 As with other forms of user-generated content submitted to Google, reviews are automatically processed to detect inappropriate content like fake reviews or spam.
 Google rejects or reviews that don’t comply with its policy requirements.